 The consolidated financial forecast prepared based on the business plan provided by the Company (the "Consolidated Financial Forecast"), used by Merrill Lynch Japan Securities as the basis of the DCF Analysis, is as follows.
-As for the Consolidated Financial Forecast, the special committee confirmed the content, important assumptions and the reasonableness of the background for preparation thereof, etc., as set out in "A Establishment of an Independent Special Committee at the Company" of "(6) Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the above-mentioned DCF Analysis was conducted, no substantial increase/decrease in profits is expected.
+As for the Consolidated Financial Forecast, the special committee confirmed the content, important assumptions and the reasonableness of the background for preparation thereof, etc., as set out in "A Establishment of an Independent Special Committee at the Company" of "(6) Measures to Ensure the Fairness of the Tender Offer Including Measures to Ensure the Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" below.
+Please note that as for the business plan based on which the above-mentioned DCF Analysis was conducted, no substantial increase/decrease in profits is expected.
 The synergies expected by the Transactions being completed is not reflected in the Consolidated Financial Forecast because it is difficult to specifically estimate those synergies at present.